JL-14/milestone-project-housing-issues/README.md

 - In order to develop a machine learning model to predict houseprices, a regression model will be built to be trained on a supervised dataset with a continuous numeric target variable.
 - The dataset has 1,460 records of house prices with associated characteristics.
 - The dataset which will be used will not have undergone extensive feature engineering prior to the training, other than the removal of missing values and non-valid data (such as where data has been defaulted to the lowest value in the dataset, leading to distortion of the distribution of data).
+- The risk of overfitting is managed by using cross-validation in the Grid Search CV.
 - The success metric for the regression analysis will be:
     - At least 0.75 R2 scores both for the Train and Test Set.
     - The output is an identified model with hyperparameters and feature engineering steps.
     - There will also be an assessment of feature importance, to identify the features that account for the most variance in the dataset.
     - The outcome of the analysis is a predicted sale price, with 95% confidence intervals in order to produce a range.
+- The model will have failed if the R2 performance metrics are below 0.75.
 - The target for the model is SalePrice, with all features present except EnclosedPorch and WoodDeckSF, both of which have more than 80% missing data.
 #### Regression Model with full dataset and Principal Component Analysis
 - A second machine learning model will be built to predict houseprices, consisting of a regression model with a Principal Component Analysis (PCA) element.
 This will be built to be trained on a supervised dataset with a continuous numeric target variable.
 - The dataset has 1,460 records of house prices with associated characteristics.
 - The dataset which will be used will not have undergone extensive feature engineering prior to the training, other than the removal of missing values and non-valid data (such as where data has been defaulted to the lowest value in the dataset, leading to distortion of the distribution of data).
+- The risk of overfitting is managed by using cross-validation in the Grid Search CV.
 - The success metric for the regression analysis with PCA will be:
     - At least 0.75 R2 scores both for the Train and Test Set.
     - The output is an identified model with hyperparameters and feature engineering steps.
     - The outcome of the analysis is a predicted sale price, with 95% confidence intervals in order to produce a range.
+- The model will have failed if the R2 performance metrics are below 0.75.
 - The target for the model is SalePrice, with all features present except EnclosedPorch and WoodDeckSF, both of which have more than 80% missing data.
 #### Classification Model
 - A technique to convert the ML task from Regression to Classification was employed in addition to the regression analysis for use with the full dataset.
 The continuous numerical target (SalePrice) with a range from 34,900-755,000 was recoded into a new feature with 4 bands: '129,975 and under', '129,975 to 163,000', '163,000 to 214,000', and '214,000 and over'.
 - As a result the target is categorical and contains 4 classes.
 This was used to develop a classification model, which is supervised and uni-dimensional.
 - The target for the model is a categorised feature SalePrice, with all features present except EnclosedPorch and WoodDeckSF, both of which have more than 80% missing data.
+- The risk of overfitting is managed by using cross-validation in the Grid Search CV.
 - The model performance is measured with recall, precision, and f1-scores.
 - The model success metrics are:
     - At least 0.75 Recall on train and test set
     - The outcome of the analysis is a predicted sale price band.
+- The model will have failed if the Recall performance metrics are below 0.75.
 #### Regression Model with most important features only
 - In order to develop a machine learning model to predict houseprices, a regression model will be built to be trained on a supervised dataset with a continuous numeric target variable.
 - The dataset has 1,460 records of house prices with associated characteristics.